jwcarr/drift/README.md

 Data
 ----

-The data is organized into four directories:
+The data is organized as follows:

-- `fixations/`: The original fixation sequences for the 48 sample trials are stored in `sample.json`.
+- `fixations/`: `sample.json` contains the fixation sequences of the 48 sample trials (after the initial cleaning steps).
 Each of the other JSON files corresponds to an algorithmic or human correction.
+These files were produced with [Eyekit](https://jwcarr.github.io/eyekit/) but should be generally interpretable.

-- `manual_corrections/`: Manual corrections performed by the two correctors plus the gold standard correction.
+- `manual_corrections/`: Raw manual corrections performed by the two correctors plus the gold standard correction.
 Each file is a reading trial, and files are named by participant ID and passage ID.
-Each line in these files corresponds to a fixation (duration, x-coordinate, y-coordinate, and line assignment (0 is used to represent discard)).
+Each line in these files corresponds to a fixation (duration, x-coordinate, y-coordinate, and line assignment, with 0 used to represent discarding).

-- `passages/`: The text of each of the 12 passages.

-- `simulations/`: Pickled numpy arrays which store the simulated performance results.
+- `simulations/`: Pickled Numpy arrays which store the simulated performance results.
+Each cell in the array stores the proportion of correct line assignments, and the arrays have a shape of (10, 50, 100) – 100 simulations of 50 gradations corrected by 10 algorithms.

+- `algorithm_distances.pkl`: Pickled distance matrix which stores the median DTW distance between each pair of algorithms for use in the similarity analyses.

+- `passages.json`: The text of each of the 12 passages.
+This file was produced with [Eyekit](https://jwcarr.github.io/eyekit/) but should be generally interpretable.

 Dependencies